Polkadot-Blockchain-Academy/pba-book/content/substrate/intro/slides.md

 - Can be slower than native, depending on the executor/execution method.
 - Limited access to the host host env, all needs to be done through syscalls.

 Less state-transition diversification, because the runtime is the same for all clients.
-If there a bug in it, everyone is affected.
+If there is a bug in it, everyone is affected.

 ---